lktr404/Yadoru/README.md

 Provides root access to any app you select.

-Lightweight and compatible with Magisk.
+Lightweight and compatible with Magisk v29.0+.

 Integrated actions menu.